smlx/piv-agent/README.md

 An SSH agent which you can use with your PIV smartcard / security key.

-`piv-agent` is based almost entirely on ideas from https://github.com/FiloSottile/yubikey-agent.
+`piv-agent` is based almost entirely on ideas and cryptography from https://github.com/FiloSottile/yubikey-agent.

+**IMPORTANT NOTE**: I am not a cryptographer and I make no assertion about the security or otherwise of this software.

 ## What is wrong with yubikey-agent?